 Recovery Time

-A band-aid is placed over the treatment area to protect it during the healing process for one to two weeks*.
-Patients can shower the same day and return to work straight away.
-The area treated with radiosurgery for mole removal will temporarily remain red in colour (unless there is deeper underlying pigment) for 3-4 months on average, depending on the natural colouring of the skin (those with a fairer complexion will see more pinkish colouring and have minimal scarring).
+A band-aid may be placed over the treatment area to protect it during the healing process, which can take one to two weeks.
+Patients may be able to shower the same day and return to normal activities, but this can vary.
+The area treated may temporarily remain red in colour (unless there is deeper underlying pigment) for several months, depending on the natural colouring of the skin.

-There will be a flat wound left over from the site of treatment during radio frequency mole removal that will scab over anywhere from a week* to two weeks* following.
-This scab will fall away from the skin after about a week*, and until it does, it’s important to remember not to pick at it.
+There may be a flat wound at the site of treatment, which typically forms a scab within one to two weeks.
+This scab usually falls away naturally, and until it does, it’s important not to pick at it.

 Are There Any Risks To Mole Shaving?